therealtoby1/Master/README.md

 **02/08-08/08*
 Thinking about creating a new branch called "to_torch" since this looks like its going to be a very coding heavy week and i will have to make quite a lot of changes like moving system strucures to torch to ensure optimization works.
-1. Move original System and GP to torch (Saturday)
+1. Move original System and GP to torch (Saturday)-->done
-2. adapt changes to EKF (and UKF) (Sunday+Monday/Tuesday) and apply continous EKF to the systems...
+2. adapt changes to EKF (and UKF) (Sunday+Monday/Tuesday) and apply continous EKF to the systems... -->done and also improved ODEfunc to take scalar inputs
 3. fix MHE (Tuesday/Wednesday/Thursday) and test for more samples...
 4. compare Jacobians of the system between NN and original system(when using EKF) (Thursday/Friday)
 5. Testing the Sensitivity of Q (Q/R) (Saturday)